 On the one hand, it was quick to brighten up the piece.
 But on the other, (of course being oil paint) the painting took a lot longer to dry.

 More Colourful Pet Portraits

-White and black pets look particularly good with coloured backgrounds.
+White, black, and brown pets look particularly good with coloured backgrounds.
 For example, these rich greens and blues bring the outside, inside.

 Pastel Colours in Pet Portraits

 Depending on your decor, maybe a lighter colour would work better.
 Light backgrounds work with most pets, even light coloured ones!

 Pinks and warm browns often find harmony with the fleshy tones in ears and around the muzzle.
 Meanwhile cool blues and purples make the subject pop forward.

 Another way to add colour is to put the pet portrait subject in a colourful place, like water, snow, grass, bushes or even bright sand.
 To see how these backgrounds compare to the more neutral ones, check out my Pet Portrait Gallery.

 Do you have a pet portrait idea that makes use of colour?
 I’d love to hear about it.
 If you’re interested in getting a portrait of your own pet, check out my Pet Portrait Gallery for more art, or the Commissions and Pricing Page for more infomation.